KraXen72/harmony-discord/README.md

-# harmony-discord
+# Harmony theme for Discord

-Harmony theme for Discord
+vanilla Discord but Harmony

 install using powercord. https://powercord.dev put in powercord/src/themes